sap-tutorials/Tutorials/tutorials/cp-cf-install-cliplugin-html5/cp-cf-install-cliplugin-html5.md

 ## Details
 ### You will learn
-  - How to add the community repository to the  Cloud Foundry CLI
   - How to install a Cloud Foundry CLI plugin
   - How to use the [HTML5 Applications Repository plugin](https://github.com/SAP/cf-html5-apps-repo-cli-plugin)